-What you see here is that the encoded string starts with just three characters.
-The reason is that there are no preceding values so we only see what is ahead of us in the future.
+The encoded string starts with just three characters.
+The reason is that there are no preceding values, so we only see what is ahead of us in the future.
 The query gives us some data along with an encoded string.

-For simplicity reasons the output if the query can be turned into a view:
+The output of the query can be turned into a view:

 CREATE VIEW v AS SELECT *, string_agg(CASE WHEN diff > 0 THEN 'u'::text ELSE 'd'::text END, '') OVER (ORDER BY id ROWS BETWEEN 2 PRECEDING AND 2 FOLLOWING) AS encoded FROM ( SELECT *, data - lag(data, 1) OVER (ORDER BY id) AS diff FROM t_timeseries ) AS x;

-Keep in mind that the encoder is pretty simple and is usually not enough to do a real world example.
-If you are planning to do real world timeseries analysis in PostgreSQL, the encoder (“time series codec”) might be a lot more sophisticated.
+Remember that this encoder is pretty simple and is usually not sufficient to process a real-world example.
+If you are planning to do real-world timeseries analysis in PostgreSQL, the encoder (“time series codec”) may be a better bet: it’s a lot more sophisticated.
 The point here is just to give you some ideas of what can be done with a fairly simple technique using a standard PostgreSQL database.

 Analyzing an encoded string

-Now that the data has been encoded it can be analyzed easily using standard PostgreSQL features.
-Suppose we want to find all parts of the data in which the value was moving up at least 3 times in a row, the following simple query can be used:
+Now that the data has been encoded it can be easily analyzed using standard PostgreSQL features.
+Suppose we want to find all parts of the data in which the value moved up at least 3 times in a row.
+The following query can be used:

 test=# SELECT * FROM v WHERE encoded LIKE '%uuu%'; id | data | diff | encoded ----+------+------+--------- 5 | 12 | 3 | uduuu 6 | 13 | 1 | duuud 7 | 14 | 1 | uuudu (3 rows)

-Usually you might want to use a more sophisticated search algorithm to find a more complex pattern.
-Regular expressions might be pretty useful to look for more advanced things.
-It can also make sense to create a “distance” function and use KNN to look for areas in your timeseries, which are similar to what you are looking for.
-Basically a lot of stuff can be done easily if you are prepared to be a little creative.
+You’ll want to use a more sophisticated search algorithm to find a more complex pattern than this.
+Regular expressions are a good tip and can be pretty useful in order to do that.
+It might also make sense to create a “distance” function and use KNN to look for areas in your timeseries which are similar to what you are looking for.
+Many analyses can be done if you are prepared to be a little creative.